-- Students would benefit from additional practice with discussions about interactions within a system and among systems, subsystems, boundaries, inputs and outputs between systems, how a change to an input of an open system might affect the entire system, inputs and outputs of feedback systems, and limitations of a model in making predictions about a system. - Students would benefit from additional practice interpreting and using evidence to support a claim, description, explanation, argument, and/or prediction.
-Some examples of evidence are relationships among variables, mathematical relationships derived from data tables, graphs, models, or diagrams, and student's own experiences.
-Refer to WCAS Grade 11 Training Test, Question 3. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
-Students would benefit from: learning what the terms criteria and constraints mean; practice describing quantitative and/or qualitative criteria for a successful solution and whether a solution meets criteria for success; practice describing the quantitative and/or qualitative constraints on the success of a solution, and how a constraint could limit the success of a solution. - Students would benefit from additional practice interpreting diagrams and graphs, including those with keys, to analyze evidence to support claims, construct explanations, support arguments, etc. Refer to WCAS Grade 11 Training Test, Stimulus Section 2 and Question 9 - Students would benefit from additional practice describing energy inputs, outputs, flows, transformations, and conservation within a system or among systems.
-Refer to WCAS Grade 11 Training Test, Question10. - Students struggle to describe the cycling of matter and flow of energy between Earth's systems and between trophic levels, as well as the transformation of energy for both photosynthesis and cellular respiration. - Students would benefit from analyzing relationships among variables from formulas like the gravitational or electrical force formulas or analyzing patterns in data tables.
-Refer to WCAS Grade 11 Training Test, Question 4, Question 5, Question 6, Question 7. - Students would benefit from additional practice using patterns from the periodic table or patterns in chemical properties to provide evidence to support claims, make predictions, or describe relationships among components of a system. - Students would benefit from additional practice distinguishing among independent (manipulated), dependent (responding), and controlled variables when given a description of, or data from, an experiment. - Students would benefit from additional practice with modeling relationships for, or analyzing data about, Earth's internal and surface processes at different scales.
+- Students would benefit from additional practice with discussions about interactions within a system and among systems, subsystems, boundaries, inputs and outputs between systems, how a change to an input of an open system might affect the entire system, inputs and outputs of positive and negative feedback systems, and limitations of a model in making predictions about a system. - Students would benefit from additional practice interpreting and using evidence to support a claim, description, explanation, argument, and/or prediction.
+Some examples of evidence are mathematical relationships among variables, relationships derived from data tables, graphs, models, or diagrams, and student's own experiences. - Students struggle with criteria and constraints when analyzing solutions to a design problem.
+Students would benefit from additional practice using the terms criteria and constraint, describing quantitative and/or qualitative criteria for a successful solution and whether a solution meets criteria for success, describing the quantitative and/or qualitative constraints on the success of a solution, and how a constraint could limit the success of a solution. - Students would benefit from additional practice using information from different formats to construct an explanation.
+For example, compiling information from text, animations, tables, models, etc. to order the steps in a process or the steps leading to a solution to a problem. - Students would benefit from additional practice describing energy inputs, outputs, flows, transformations, and conservation within a system or among systems. - Students struggle to describe the cycling of matter and flow of energy between Earth's systems and between trophic levels, as well as the transformation of energy for both photosynthesis and cellular respiration. - Students would benefit from analyzing relationships among variables from formulas like the gravitational or electrical force formulas or analyzing patterns in data tables. - Students would benefit from additional practice using patterns from the periodic table or patterns in chemical properties to provide evidence to support claims, make predictions, or describe relationships among components of a system. - Students would benefit from additional practice distinguishing among independent (manipulated), dependent (responding), and controlled variables when given a description of, or data from, an experiment. - Students would benefit from additional practice with modeling relationships for, or analyzing data about, Earth's internal and surface processes at different scales (e.g., cycling of seafloor at ocean trenches, ocean acidification). - Students would benefit from additional practice using geologic evidence and process (e.g., radioactive decay, meteorite impacts) to support claims about Earth's early history.